-Inventories are primarily comprised of finished goods, work-in-process, raw materials, and supplies.
+Inventory is primarily comprised of finished goods, work-in-process, raw materials, and supplies.
 Inventory is valued at the lower of cost and net realizable value.
 Net realizable value is determined as the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
-Raw materials and work-in-process are stated at the lower of cost and net realizable value, with cost being determined using the weighted average cost method.
-Finished goods inventory is stated at the lower of cost and net realizable value, with cost being determined on the first-in, first-out ("FIFO") accounting method.
+When establishing the cost, Work-in-process and raw materials are determined using the weighted average cost method while the determination of cost for Finished goods inventory is on the first-in, first-out ("FIFO") accounting method.

 Costs incurred during the growing process are capitalized as incurred to the extent that cost is less than net realizable value.
 Any subsequent post-harvest costs, including direct costs such as materials, labor, related overhead, and depreciation expense on equipment attributable to processing, are capitalized to inventory to the extent that cost is less than net realizable value.
 Inventories of purchased finished goods and packing materials, other than inventory acquired through business combinations, are initially valued at cost and subsequently at the lower of cost and net realizable value.
-The Company reviews inventories for obsolete, spoiled, and slow-moving goods and any such inventories identified are written down to net realizable value.
-Inventory acquired in a business combination is valued at fair value less selling costs.
+The Company reviews inventories for obsolete, spoiled, and slow-moving goods and any such inventories are written down to net realizable value.
+Inventory acquired in a business combination is valued at selling price less selling and disposal costs.